 But what is Jolt in Destiny 2?

-Once an enemy becomes Jolted through Voltshot or other means, chain lightning will release to enemies near it after taking a certain amount of damage.
+Once an enemy becomes Jolted through Voltshot or other means, chain lightning will be released to enemies near it after taking a certain amount of damage.
 This effect lasts 10 seconds in PvE and 5 seconds in PvP.

 With that in mind, Voltshot can be described as a combination of Kill Clip and Chain Reaction.
 After killing a combatant and reloading, hitting an enemy applies Jolt, causing powerful chain lightning to nearby combatants after damage.